• Skip to primary navigation

 If you don't want to make the stock, simply cover the giblets with about 6 to 8 cups of commercial turkey or chicken stock and simmer for an hour.
 Reserve the giblets for processing and the stock for use in this recipe.

-You can use stale french bread cut into small cubes, or a commercial prodcut like Pedderidge Farm Seasoned Stuffing Mix.
-Also, 2 boxes of Stovetop Stuffing Mix provides the exact quanitity of bread needed and is a perfect substitute.
+You can use stale French bread cut into small cubes, or a commercial product like Pedderidge Farm Seasoned Stuffing Mix.
+Also, 2 boxes of Stovetop Stuffing Mix provide the exact quantity of bread needed and is a perfect substitute.

 Don't add much salt until after the stock and the oysters.
 Both Oysters and commercial stock can add salt, so taste the dressing for seasonings AFTER you add the oysters and then add the amount of salt you want.